Profit and loss account

 EBIT = Earnings Before Interest and Taxes, BITDA – Depreciation - Amortization.

-Ex: Cost=11k, Useful economic life=5 years, Residual value=1k → depreciation = 2000/year
+Ex: Cost = 11k, Useful economic life = 5 years, Residual value = 1k → depreciation = 2000/year

-Interests = payment to banks
+Payment to banks

 EBT = Earnings before payment of taxes; many companies use different techniques to avoid/minimize taxes.